canada-ca/digital-playbook-guide-numerique/docs/fr/vues.md

 - <code>dpgn-section-intro-guideline</code>: Contains the introduction for the current guideline
 - <code>dpgn-section-checklist</code>: Contains the checklist(s) for the current guideline
 - <code>dpgn-section-guides</code>: Contains links to the implementation guides for the current guideline
+- <code>dpgn-section-solutions</code>: Contains links to the reusable solutions for the current guideline
 - <code>dpgn-section-similar</code>: Contains links to similar ressources for the current guideline

 **Special tags:**